Susie Middleton

 The Alpha-Gal Friendly Recipe Collection

-You can also go to our recipe index page, scroll down to “Recipes by Dish,” and you’ll see Alpha-Gal-Friendly at the top of that list.
-You can click on that, too.
+2. You can also go to our recipe index page, scroll down to “Recipes by Dish,” and you’ll see Alpha-Gal-Friendly at the top of that list.
+You can click on that to get the index as well.

 How do we determine which recipes are alpha-gal friendly?